 The Andean food from Ecuador isn't quite as exotic as the large array of tropical fruit, but there are some interesting finds here as well.

 Potatoes are a staple of the Andean diet.
 Dozens of variety are cultivated, although my mother sarcastically calls the varieties: dirty, dirtier and caked with dirt.
-It's true that your potatoes will not be scrubbed to a shine before you buy them.
+It's true that your potatoes will not usually be scrubbed to a shine before you buy them (unless you buy them in the supermarket).
 They seem to just pull them out of the ground and bring them directly to market.
 Makes for a little more work on your end, but a good potato dish is worth the effort.
+The locals have a preferred papa for different dishes, like the "super chola" for french fries or the "cecilia" for soups.

 Corn is the other main ingredient to many Andean dishes.
 But it's not the sweet corn we are used to.
 The corn is huge!
 The stalks in the field seem to reach 15 feet high with huge ears of corn.
 The corn is white and not sweet.
 It is often sold slathered in a cheese sauce to add some flavor to it.